 FCFA units are dispatched according to information received by the 9-1-1 operator for the type of emergency occurring.
 Certain emergencies require a single unit response, such as a medical aid or smoke check, whereas a structure fire would require multiple units and possible additional assistance from CAL FIRE, our allied County Fire Department.
 The 9-1-1 dispatch center selects the nearest available FCFA resource using GPS technology.

-How come I see fire engines with full lights and sirens go through a red light at intersections and then, after they go through, they turn off their lights and slow down?
+Why do I see fire engines with full lights and sirens go through a red light at intersections and then, after they go through, they turn off their lights and slow down?

 Sometimes several units are dispatched to the same incident.
 The first unit may have arrived on the scene, surveyed the situation, and informed the dispatcher that the situation was under control.
 Other responding units may be cancelled and be available to respond to another 9-1-1 call.